 The Management Company, the AIF Manager and its (ultimate parent company as well) as their subsidiaries shall not act as manager or the primary source of investments which fall within the scope of the Investment Objective & Strategy of the Fund.
-Currently, a.s.r. real estate acts as the manager of the ASR Property Fund, of the ASR Dutch Prime Retail Fund, of the ASR Dutch Core Residential Fund, of the ASR Dutch Mobility Office Fund, of the ASR Dutch Science Park Fund and of the ASR Dutch Farmland Fund.
+Currently, a.s.r. real estate acts as the manager of the ASR Property Fund, of the ASR Dutch Prime Retail Fund, of the ASR Dutch Core Residential Fund, of the ASR Dutch Mobility Office Fund, of the ASR Dutch Science Park Fund of the ASR Dutch Farmland Fund and of the ASR Dutch Green Energy Fund I.